Ouss6116/HackTheBox-Writeup/Browsed/HTB-Browsed-Writeup.md

 fetch(TARGET + exploit, { mode: "no-cors" });
 ```

-we replace it in content.js and zip the sample and upload it, in the same we launche netcat in our machine
+We replace the payload in `content.js`, zip the extension again, and upload it.

+At the same time, we start a Netcat listener on our machine.

 ![Icon](Images/revershellbrowsed.png)

+We successfully get a shell as the `larry` user.

-and we are in with larry user, for a better persistance we can take the ssh key and reconnected with it
+For better persistence, we can extract the SSH private key and reconnect via SSH.

 ---